kapetan-io/querator/doc/adr/0003-rw-sync-point.md

 ##### The Write Path
 The best cast scenario is that each item will have 3 writes.
  * 1st Write - Add item to the Queue
- * 2nd Write - Fetch Reservable items from the queue and mark them as Reserved
+ * 2nd Write - Fetch Reservable items from the queue and mark them as leased
  * 3rd Write - Write the item in the queue as complete (delete the item)

 In addition, our single threaded synchronized design may allow for several optimizations and probably some I'm not thinking of.
 * Pre-fetching reservable items from the queue into memory, if we know items are in high demand.
-* Reserving items as soon as they are produced, if we see that there are waiting reservation requests and if the storage queue is currently empty -- thus avoiding the second write by writing items to the queue as already reserved.
+* Reserving items as soon as they are produced, if we see that there are waiting lease requests and if the storage queue is currently empty -- thus avoiding the second write by writing items to the queue as already leased.

 ## Consequences